According to a recent study, 80% of men are wearing the wrong size shoes in the UK – are you one of them?

 Yet despite this factor, millions of men around the UK still aren’t 100% sure what their actual shoe size is.

-How to find out your shoe size
+How to measure shoe size:

 - Get a piece of paper and put it on the floor.